jjroemerjj/homework-module3/README.md

 Player:
 - self.name (player name - cannot be changed)
 - self.team (represents which team actually 'owns' this player)
-- self.score (represents the sum of all scores obtained by all teams which owns player)
+- self.score (score obtained by player)
 - self.value (represents the value of the player, the value is a function of self.score)